openstack-archive/dragonflow/doc/source/specs/distributed_dnat.rst

    A different detailed spec must be introduce to define this, this spec however has no conflicts with such possible design.

-3) For every floating IP a patch port is added between br-ex and br-int. after the NAT conversion (IP and MAC) send the packet to the correct patch-port.
+3) For every floating IP a patch port is added between br-ex and br-int after the NAT conversion (IP and MAC) send the packet to the correct patch-port.

 4) On br-int, add a matching flow on in_port (for the patch port), classify it with the same network as the destination VM (the VM